clfreeman7/Fabrication/README.md

 # MSoRo
-This repository documents the design, fabrication, and control of a modular soft robotic system MoSoRo capable of reconfiguration into a ball.
+This repository documents the design, fabrication, and control of a modular soft robotic system MSoRo capable of reconfiguration into a ball.

 ## Fabrication